browserengineering/book/book/visual-effects.md

                 browser.handle_key(event.text.text.decode('utf8'))
 ```

-I've changed the signatures of the various event handler methods;
-you'll need to make analogous changes in `Browser` where they are
-defined.
 This loop replaces all of the `bind` calls in the `Browser`
 constructor, which you can now remove.
+I've changed the signatures of
+the various event handler methods.
+For example, the `handle_click`
+method is now passed a `MouseButtonEvent` object, which thankfully
+contains `x` and `y` coordinates, while the `handle_enter` and
+`handle_down` methods aren't passed any argument at all, because we
+don't use that argument anyway.
+You'll need to change the `Browser`
+methods' signatures to match.

 ::: {.further}
 SDL is most popular for making games.
 Their site lists [a selection of